briandsmth/briandsmth/README.md

 - 👋 Hi, I’m @briandsmth
+- 👀 I'm currently work at Islamic Hospital Namira as IT PROGRAMMER for SIMRS
-- 👀 I’m interested in Flutter Mobile Development and Web Developer
+- 👀 I’m interested in Web Developer
-- 🌱 I’m currently learning Dart for Flutter Framework, React for frontEnd and NodeJs for BackEnd
+- 🌱 I’m currently learning PHP for Laravel Framework, React for frontEnd and NodeJs for BackEnd
 - 💞️ I’m looking to collaborate
 - 📫 How to reach me send email to briandsmith22@gmail.com